 Given these unique developments, certain insurance companies have decided to give money or credit — good for future payments on car insurance — back to their policyholders.
 And many companies have offered customers grace periods in which they do not have to pay their auto insurance premiums until a later date.

-Our table below notes all insurance companies that have publicly committed to premium refunds or credits during the pandemic.
+Our table below notes all insurance companies that have premium refunds or credits still in-effect during the pandemic.

 |Indiana Farm Bureau: $20 refund per vehicle insured||N/A||$20|